 The Group for Advanced Receiver Development

-(GARD), at the observatory's host department Earth and Space Sciences, is a research and engineering group working on Terahertz instrumentation.
+(GARD), at the observatory's host department Space Earth and Environment, is a research and engineering group working on Terahertz instrumentation.
 GARD research focuses on superconducting electronics, material science and thin-film processing.
 The results and experience from the research activities facilitate development and building of state-ofthe-art instruments used in radio astronomy and environmental science.
-GARD has developed the Swedish Heterodyne Facility Instrument (SHFI) for the APEX telescope in Chile.
-SHFI is used for spectroscopic observations in frequency bands between 211 GHz and 1.39 THz.
-GARD has also developed, and is involved in the production of, receivers for ALMA Band 5 (163-211 GHz).
+For example, GARD developed, and was involved in the production of, the receivers for ALMA Band 5 (163-211 GHz).
 These receivers will give ALMA, the Atacama Large Millimeter/submilliter Array in Chile, the possibility to observe, e.g., the emission from water molecules at 183 GHz and from C+

 GARD is located at Chalmers Campus Johanneberg in Gothenburg.

 Onsala Space Observatory is involved in two of the consortia designing equipment for SKA

 , the Square Kilometre Array.